 The application of the HazOp methodology is done according to classical criteria, but using unique codes associated with elementary (primary) events descriptors.

-The software , with the opportunity to further qualify the deviation, for example, specifying "+ FLOW feed” or “– FLOW water" etc. or "≠COMPOSITION +air” or “≠COMPOSITION -water", so as to describe the event as accurately as possible.
+The software allows the choice of predefined guide words for the hazop, which can also be integrated by the user, with the opportunity to further qualify the deviation, for example, specifying "+ FLOW feed” or “– FLOW water" etc. or "≠COMPOSITION +air” or “≠COMPOSITION -water", so as to describe the event as accurately as possible.

-The software includes a database with over 1700 cards containing reliability data taken from international databases related to mechanical, instrumental, electronic, or human errors which may be automatically associated to the single primary event on the basis of a user choice, or which can be used by the experts as an aid in the choice of failure rate or error probability.
+The software includes a database with over 1700 cards containing reliability data taken from international databases related to mechanical, instrumental, electronic, electronic programmable, or human errors which may be automatically associated to the single primary event on the basis of a user choice, or which can be used by the experts as an aid in the choice of failure rate or error probability.

 The representation of a typical HazOp worksheet is shown in Figure 1.